kushagra2503/Ai-Co-pilot-/README.md

 🔹 Add support for multiple AI models.
 🔹 Improve accuracy of speech recognition.
 🔹 Implement real-time chat with Gemini.
+🔹 Add improvents for deploying it in a cloud platform

 ---